Ewerthon: Borussia Dortmund

 In the 2003–04 season, Ewerthon continued to remain in the starting eleven for the side.
 He started the season well when he scored his first goal of the season against Club Brugge in the second leg third round of the UEFA Cup, but lost in the penalty shootout.
-His first league goal came on 13 September 2003, where he scored and set up one of the goals, in a 2–1 win over Werder Bremen.
+His first league goal came on 13 September 2003, where he scored and set up one of the goals in a 2–1 win over Werder Bremen.
 During the match, Ewerthon caused an unprofessional conduct, leading the German FA fining him for €1000.
 He went on to add six more goals for the side by the end of 2003, including a brace against Hannover 96.
-On 15 February 2004, Ewerthon scored a brace, in a 2–0 win over 1860 Munich, followed up by scoring in a 1–0 win over 1.
+On 15 February 2004, Ewerthon scored a brace in a 2–0 win over 1860 Munich, followed up by scoring in a 1–0 win over 1.
 FC Köln.
 Towards the end of the 2003–04 season, he was involved in an altercation with his teammate compatriot Evanílson.
 Ewerthon later added five more goals to his tally this season, scoring against Bayern Munich, Hansa Rostock, Hertha BSC (twice) and Borussia Mönchengladbach.
-Despite being absent three during the 2003–04 season, Ewerthon went on to make thirty–nine appearances and scoring nineteen appearances in all competitions.
+Despite being absent three during the 2003–04 season, Ewerthon went on to make thirty-nine appearances and scoring nineteen appearances in all competitions.

 Ahead of the 2004–05 season, Ewerthon was linked a move away from clubs in Italy and Spain.
 Despite this, he stayed at the club throughout the summer.
 Ewerthon started the 2004–05 season well when he scored the first two league goals for the side.
 Since the start of the season, Ewerthon continued to remain in the starting eleven for the side.
 His performance often a subjected of a criticism of new Manager Bert van Marwijk.
 His goal scoring form continued throughout September, scoring the total of five goals, including scoring twice against FC Bayern Munich and Unterhaching.
-It wasn't until on 19 March 2005 when he scored his first goal in five months, in a 3–2 win over Hamburger SV.
-This was followed up by scoring and set up one of the goals, in a 2–1 win over Hertha BSC on 3 April 2005.
-Despite being absent three times during the 2004–05 season, Ewerthon went on to make thirty–three appearances and scoring twelve times in all competitions.
+On 19 March 2005, he scored his first goal in five months in a 3–2 win over Hamburger SV.
+This was followed up by scoring and set up one of the goals in a 2–1 win over Hertha BSC on 3 April 2005.
+Despite being absent three times during the 2004–05 season, Ewerthon went on to make thirty-three appearances and scoring twelve times in all competitions.

 In the summer transfer window of 2005, he was linked a move away from the club.
 By the time he departure of Borussia Dormund, his time at Westfalenstadion was very successful.
 In four seasons he played 156 games and scored an impressive 59 goals.